DaisukeDaisuke/AwaitFormOptions/README.md

 ## Example Option Class

 Each option will yield from `$this->request($form);` and wait for the response.
 No more losing context!

-> [!IMPORTANT]
+> [!TIP]
-> yield from $this->request() can only be called once per generator.
-Calling it multiple times requires re-execution of the parent function.
+> `yield from $this->request()` must be called only once per generator.
-> Calling it more than twice on a one generator will raise an exception.
+> Calling it a second time in the same generator will throw a `BadFunctionCallException`.
+> If you need to re-show a form, return from the current generator and call it again from the parent context.
+>
+> Additionally, the following exceptions may be thrown from `request()`:
+> - `BadFunctionCallException`: When `request()` is called more than once in the same generator.
+> - `AwaitFromOptionsInvalidValueException`: When the provided form/button array is invalid.
+> - `AwaitFormException`: If the player closes the form, input is invalid, or the player logs out.

 ```php
 <?php